 Portfolio Characteristics may help you understand how the portfolio, taken as a whole, is situated relative to other portfolios or the benchmark.
-See the Definitions section on the last page for more details about each metric presented below.
+See the Definitions section contained in these materials for more details about each metric presented below.

 Portfolio Characteristics